Did You Know? - Men

 After learning that his wife was pregnant, Laroche chose to return to Haiti to get a good paying job and to be near his parents.
 He wanted to leave France before his wife’s pregnancy became too advanced for the trip.
 While preparing for the cruise on the French steamship La France, the family decided not to leave.
 The ship had strict guidelines against children dining with their parents.
 As a result, Laroche and his family transferred to the Titanic.
 Their tickets were good for second class fare on the British luxury liner.

 At approximately 11:40 p.m., the Titanic hit an iceberg and gouged a hole in its front-right side.
 The frigid water poured in, flooding the lower decks.
-Laroche quickly gathered his pregnant wife and children and loaded them in a lifeboat.\, women and children first.
+Laroche quickly gathered his pregnant wife and children, loaded them in a lifeboat according to the ship's rule of women and children first.
 He put his money and valuables in his coat and draped it over his wife's shoulders.
 That would be the last time Juliette would see her husband.
 Joseph Laroche died along with some 1,500 other passengers when the Titanic sank to the ocean floor.

 Top Joseph Laroche and family, public domain.

 Second L: Monument to those lost at sea.
 R: Inscription on front of monument.